Skip to content

 └────────────┘ └────────────┘ └────────────┘

-→ DNS keeps returning Server A even when it's overloaded
+• Blind to server state: DNS keeps returning Server A even when it is overloaded.

-→ once a client receives an IP, it keeps hitting that server until TTL expires
+• TTL caching: Once a client receives an IP, it hits that same server until the TTL expires.

-The design of DNS round-robin looks flawless on paper.
-Imagine a theme park with three parking lots — A, B, and C. The navigation app at the entrance distributes cars in order: first car to A, second to B, third to C. Arithmetically perfect.
+Imagine a theme park with three parking lots — A, B, and C. The navigation app at the entrance sends cars in rotation: first to A, next to B, then C. Arithmetically balanced.

 [Transport Layer]